 A vector database is a type of database that stores data in the form of vectors or mathematical representations of data points.
 AI and machine learning is what is enabling this transformation of unstructured data into numeric representations (vectors) that capture meaning and context, benefiting from advances in natural language processing and computer vision.

-Vector Similarity Search (VSS) is a key feature of a vector database.
+Vector search is a key feature of a vector database.
 It is the process of finding data points that are similar to a given query vector in a vector database.
-Popular VSS uses include chatbots, recommendation systems, document search, image and video search, natural language processing, and anomaly detection.
-For example, if you build a recommendation system, you can use VSS to find (and suggest) products that are similar to a product in which a user previously showed interest.
+Popular vector search uses include chatbots, recommendation systems, document search, image and video search, natural language processing, and anomaly detection.
+For example, if you build a recommendation system, you can use vector search to find (and suggest) products that are similar to a product in which a user previously showed interest.
 (Need a deep dive?
 This should do it.)

-Redis Enterprise Cloud integration with AWS Bedrock now available
+Redis Cloud integration with AWS Bedrock now available

 Real-time search performance

 Search and recommendation systems have to run incredibly fast.
-The VSS functionality in Redis Enterprise guarantees low search latency, whether the data collection is tens of thousands or hundreds of millions of objects, distributed across a number of database nodes.
+The vector search functionality in Redis Enterprise guarantees low search latency, whether the data collection is tens of thousands or hundreds of millions of objects, distributed across a number of database nodes.

 Built-in fault tolerance and resilience